connorrothschild/v3/content/posts/svelte-and-d3.md

 <iframe src="https://svelte.dev/repl/4b4eee03981b4450aa08e402aa0ceeb6?version=3.38.3" width="100%" height='600' title="Imperative burger building"></iframe>

 **The second option** is to tell your app to read in each ingredient and instruction, *declaratively*.
+FIXME EXPLAIN WHAT THIS MEANS HERE, with a bit more context.
 D3 allows for declarative burger-making:

 <iframe src="https://svelte.dev/repl/8198de15de314aee860932629370ed09?version=3.38.3" width="100%" height='600' title="Declarative burger building"></iframe>

-**Finally**, we can simply append the instructions directly to the ingredient, *literally*.
+**Finally**, we can simply append our instructions directly to the ingredient, *literally*.
 Only Svelte enables such burgers:

 <iframe src="https://svelte.dev/repl/f64bd9dcface42a1a2d544b35638631e?version=3" width="100%" height='600' title="Literal burger building"></iframe>